-3A.18: S3 Male Officers, WO and Senior Sailors Accoutrements positioning guide
+Table 3A.18: S3 Male Officers, WO and Senior Sailors Accoutrements positioning guide

-Ribbons Positioned centrally on the left breast with the bottom edge of the ribbon 5mm above pocket.
-Specialisation badge Positioned centrally 5mm above ribbons.
-Citation ositioned centrally on the left breast as for the first row of ribbons.
+- Ribbons Positioned centrally on the left breast with the bottom edge of the ribbon 5mm above pocket.
+Specialisation badges First awarded badge is to be positioned centrally 5mm above medals.
+If two badges, second badge is to be worn 5mm above the first.
+Technical Charge Badges and Officer Specialisation badges are not to be worn concurrently.
+Citation Positioned centrally on the left breast as for the first row of ribbons.
 Following row of ribbons positioned 5mm above citation top edge.
 Name badge Positioned centrally 5mm above right pocket.
 Service Readiness Badge Worn centrally 5mm above name badge.
 Commendations Worn centrally 5mm above Service Readiness Badge.
-If 2 badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them CWO Badge Worn centrally below name badge RI Badge Worn centrally below name badge.
+If two or three badges, senior badge positioned closest to the centre of the chest with a 3mm space separating them.
+CWO Badge Worn centrally below name badge RI Badge Worn centrally below name badge.